Customer orders are for items that are specifically ordered for the customer through an invoice, sales order or job card.

-- Picking-Up - When the customer collects the item and it is marked as 'Picked-Up'
+- Picking-Up - Customer collects the item and customer order is updated to Completed

 Stages of a Back Order

-- Create the initial transaction - Produce a transaction for all items ordered and print as a Sales Order (pick List)
+- Create the initial transaction - Produce a Invoice for all items and Back Order where not in stock

-- Receiving from the Supplier - When items on the above Purchase Order are marked a received
+- Receiving from the Supplier - Items are received into Stock

 - Provisional (Created but not yet ordered)